Every abstract is visible to everyone, in order to encourage discussion.

 The tools we will use are to a large extent coming from CRR Global.
 We will explore concepts like “Designing Team Alliance”, “the Team Entity”, the “Voice of the System”, “Deep Democracy” etc. The main reference is Creating Intelligent Teams by Anne Rød and Marita Fridjhon.

 Agile leadership requires great teamwork, and it is due time to dig deeper into this.
 What does teamwork mean, and which tools can help us getting better at it?

-Workshop - Suggested by Martin Splitt and Madlaina Kalunder, 28 days ago.
+Workshop - Suggested by Monika Kedrova and Martin Splitt, 6 months ago.

 WebVR allows us to build Virtual Reality web apps that are available to everyone with a somewhat recent browser.

 In this workshop we will work with A-Frame to build our own worlds to explore right from the browser.

 We will cover

 - WebGL and WebVR basics

 Workshop - Suggested by Romeu MOURA, 4 months ago.